matemagyari/reference-ddd-blackjack/README.txt

 Hexagonal Architecture concepts/patterns the project show examples are:
-* Layering following HA principles
+* Onion Layering following HA principles
 * Drive/Driving Ports/Adapters - marker interfaces are used to make the building blocks more visible
 * Leveraging HA in testing - fake adapters